 For one thing, it comes with huge heatsinks and Wi-Fi as well as better lighting options than most of options.

-There are lots of high-end features that come with this midrange model including overclocking buttons, switches to move between the two BIOS modes and a POST display.
+There are lots of high-end features that come with this midrange model including overclocking buttons and switches to move between the two BIOS modes.
 In addition, it has plenty of memory and PCI support and features an excellent onboard audio system.

 However, even though it is pretty much packed with features, and is excellent in performance when it comes to a midrange model, it did fall little bit behind similar models when it came to both gaming and applications.